CapTec/vBind/README.md

 ```

 Markup that uses variable interpolation must be formatted similarly to as if it was a standard ES6 template string, where variables are stored within "${variable}".

+vBind reflects changes made to bound object properties in real time.
+It wraps the getter and setter functions for bound properties and publishes change events to an eventing system when changes are made.
+This means that changing a property on the underlying bound object using javascript will immediately be reflected on the UI with no need for any manual intervention.